-10 Wedding Photo Pose Ideas for Every Type of Couple
+10 Wedding Photo Pose Ideas for Every Couple

 Did you know that couples spend over $2,000 on average for their wedding photography, not including videos?
 What about the fact that most people are at least a little bit camera shy?
 Unfortunately, those two things have the potential to add pressure to the whole wedding photo process and make it more difficult than it needs to be.
 The good news is that there are tons of simple ways for you and your photographer to capture pictures that you’ll cherish forever.
 One of those ways is by researching wedding photo pose ideas ahead of time.